ciernialab/Alder-ChIPseq-Tutorial/README.md

 ## Step 4B.
 UCSC Genome Browser My Hub
 We first have to convert our bedGraph and peak bed files into compressed formats: bigwig and bigBed.
 We can so this using the UCSC genome browser utilities.
 These tools are already installed in /alder/data/cbh/ciernia-data/pipeline-tools/UCSC/ using rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/linux.x86_64/ ./ <br/>
 The path was added to the bash_profile: PATH=$PATH:/alder/data/cbh/ciernia-data/pipeline-tools/UCSC and so the tools can be called by name.
 We also need the chromosome sizes for mm10.
 This can be retrieved from UCSC with: wget http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/mm10.chrom.sizes <br/>
-A copy of this file is in /alder/data/cbh/ciernia-data/pipeline-tools/UCSC/ and can be called using $mm10chrsizes
+A copy of this file is in /alder/data/cbh/ciernia-data/pipeline-tools/UCSC/ and can be called using $mm10chrsizes.
+This was all done using the UCSCBrowserHOMER.sh script run in Step 4A.

-	BedGraph_to_BigWig.sh

 Now that we have our compressed files we can setup our track hub:<br/>
 Track hubs require a webserver to host the files.
 We can use github to host all files < 25MB.
 Github supports byte-range access to files when they are accessed via the raw.githubusercontent.com style URLs.
 To obtain a raw URL to a file already uploaded on Github, click on a file in your repository and click the Raw button.
 The bigDataUrl field (and any other statement pointing to a URL like bigDataIndex, refUrl, barChartMatrixUrl, etc.) of your trackDb.txt file should use the "raw.githubusercontent.com" style URL. <br/> https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html <br/>